 The MBRB has generated tremendous success stories that provide excellent documentation as to the effectiveness of bowhunting, and these results have been used to expand metro bowhunting opportunities, not only in Minnesota but in other U.S. metropolitan areas as well.

-Since the MBRB is a volunteer organization, we need your help.
-If you can serve as a team leader, hunt coordinator, or assist at check stations registering deer and/or checking hunters in, please indicate on your application or leave a message on the information line… and thanks for helping!
+MBRB is comprised entirely of participating hunters, and so your help may sometimes be needed.
+If you can serve as a team leader, hunt coordinator, or have other skills that would benefit the organization please indicate on your application or send a message via our “Contact Us” webpage – and thanks for helping!

-If you’re interested in learning more about becoming a volunteer hunter, click here.
+If you’re interested in learning more about becoming a hunter applicant, click here.

 If you are a city official that is interested in learning more about our deer management opportunities click here.